pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Kaypro.md

 ### Emulator hints

-The emulator used to test the graphics lib is .
 Please be aware that [MAME](http://www.mamedev.org/) is not yet working correctly and the graphics will be occasionally garbled.
 It is *not* a bug in z88dk, but rather a limit in the accuracy on how MESS currently deals with text attributes when emulating all the late Kaypro models.